Stone (Alice in Chains song): Origin and recording

 Singer-guitarist Jerry Cantrell came up with the song's riff whilst recovering from surgery to repair his damaged shoulder cartilage in 2011.
-He told Ultimate Guitar: "My arm was f--ked up and I couldn't play guitar so I just hummed that riff into a phone and that's how that song came to be.
+He told Ultimate Guitar: "My arm was fucked up and I couldn't play guitar so I just hummed that riff into a phone and that's how that song came to be.
 When I could play a little bit and we were going through riffs, I remember doing some riffs with Paul Figueroa, our engineer.
 I'm like, 'Wait a minute, I got a good one, man.
 Check this out.'
-I started f--kin' playing it to him and it was me singing into the f--kin' phone.
+I started fuckin' playing it to him and it was me singing into the fuckin' phone.
 I'm like, 'Dude, this riff is killer.
-Give me a guitar and I'll f--kin' work it out.'
+Give me a guitar and I'll fuckin' work it out.'
 So that song I actually came up with just off a voice message on a phone.
-I didn't even have a guitar; I just f--kin' hummed it into the phone."
+I didn't even have a guitar; I just fuckin' hummed it into the phone."

 The brooding song includes the lyric: "What makes you want to carve your initials in me?...
 Find me distant, outwardly rough obscene."
 Singer William DuVall explained to Los Angeles Times: "It seems to be about confronting outside misperceptions.
 You think you know me?
 You don't."